a+ a- print

 Such a way of life is centered on what we now call empowerment, in particular through the kind of dialogue that unleashes our vast inner potential, inspiring people to work together for the peace and happiness of the entire global community.

-Here I am reminded of the words of Aurelio Peccei, cofounder of the Club of Rome, whose report "The Limits to Growth" awakened the world to the environmental crisis.
+Here I am reminded of the words of Aurelio Peccei, cofounder of The Club of Rome, whose report "The Limits to Growth" awakened the world to the environmental crisis.
 In a dialogue we shared, Dr. Peccei stated: "The gamut of still dormant capacities available in each individual is so great that we can make of them the greatest human resource.
 It is by grooming and developing these capacities in a way consistent with our new condition in this changed world--and only in this way--that we can again put a modicum of order and harmony in our affairs, including our relations with Nature, and thus move safely ahead."

 Nothing is more crucially important today than the kind of humanistic education that enables people to sense the reality of interconnectedness, to appreciate the infinite potential in each person's life, and to cultivate that dormant human potential to the fullest.